Physe-0/GW2_Magic_Find_Leveling_Cost_GUI/README.md

 Step 4: Running "Run_Set_Up.bat" File

   Once you have your files where you want them, you'll need to run the file "Run_Set_Up.bat".
-Running this will tell the version of python you installed earlier to run the file "Set_Up.py" which will install the pyhton libraries necessary to run the GUI:
+Running this will tell the version of python you installed earlier to run the file "Set_Up.py" which will automatically install the pyhton libraries necessary to run the GUI, listed here (you don't have to do anything with these links, I'm just providing them for maximum transparency):

   PyQt5 (https://pypi.org/project/PyQt5/)